 Purpose-built off-campus student housing addresses students’ needs in ways that conventional and informal rentals do not.
 They offer substantial benefits not only to the students, but to their parents, to the institutions the students attend, and to the cities that host them.
 Here are some of the advantages:

-Acknowledgement of Seasonality: Students attend post-secondary institutions in blocks of 4 months, which correspond to academic terms of study.
+Acknowledgment of Seasonality: Students attend post-secondary institutions in blocks of 4 months, which correspond to academic terms of study.
 Students enrolled in full-time studies usually start in September and go through to the end of April (8 months total], unless they are on a co-op stream, which means four months of academics followed by four months of work placement, repeated.
 Most conventional rental buildings lease apartments for a year, leaving students on the hook for the four months they are not in school.
 Forcing them into a complicated process of subletting.

-Acknowledgement of Shared Housing: Many students, to address financial constraints, try to lower their individual costs by living by partnering with other students.
-In conventional rentals, it means leasing a unit, and then subleasing to roommates who share the rent.
+Acknowledgment of Shared Housing: Many students, to address financial constraints, try to lower their individual costs by living by partnering with other students.
+In conventional rentals, it means leasing a unit and then subleasing it to roommates who share the rent.
 This practice places a number of burdens on the student and raises uncertainties for the landlord.
 If one of the roommates moves out, the other tenants have to cover that share of the rent.
 Purpose-built student housing rents units by the bed, rather than by the door.
 Students are responsible for their own rents, and all tenants within a unit are covered by the protections and obligations of the lease.